 Bookstore staff are also available to process online and telephone orders.
 To place an order, visit the bookstore website or call (401) 847-9086.
 If you need additional assistance, email firstname.lastname@example.org.

+The Office of Career Development provides support to students and alumni year round.
 Students can schedule remote appointments through Handshake to meet with a career advisor over the phone or through video conferencing.
-Be sure to provide a phone number to reach you in the appointment notes.
-Students may also email firstname.lastname@example.org to work on resumes, cover letters and other application documents via email.
+Please provide a phone number in the appointment notes so the career advisor can reach you.
+Students and alumni may also email email@example.com to schedule an appointment or to work on resumes, cover letters and other application documents via email.

 If you have questions, concerns or issues you are unable to solve, the Dean of Students Office is available for virtual appointments throughout the remote learning period.
 To meet with Jennifer Jensen, associate dean of students, or Emily Diomandes, assistant dean of students, via phone or WebEx, email email@example.com.
 Appointments are available between 8:30 a.m. and 4:30 p.m.
 Monday through Friday.

-Current Miley Mart hours are 9 a.m. to 6 p.m.
+Current Miley Mart hours are 10:30 a.m. to 6 p.m.
 Monday through Friday and 10:30 a.m. to 1:30 p.m.
 Saturday and Sunday.
-At this time, Miley Mart is only accessible to on-campus residents who are on the meal plan.
+At this time, Miley Mart is only accessible to students residing on campus or living locally and using the meal plan.

 Meal plan options include: